dashpay/dashcore-p2p/docs/peer.md

 ## Sending messages
 In order to send messages the Peer class offers the `sendMessage(message)` method, which receives an instance of a message.
 All supported messages can be found in the `Messages` module.
 For more information about messages refer to the [protocol specification](https://en.bitcoin.it/wiki/Protocol_specification).

-An example for requesting other connected nodes to a peers looks like this:
+An example for requesting other connected nodes to a peer looks like this:

 ```javascript
 var p2p = require('bitcore-p2p')